Avis: We Try Harder

 More importantly, it’s not something you can count on to help you win.
 It never was.
 Now it’s even less likely to do so.

-Here’s why: In the era of advertising when the most famous taglines showed up, there were relatively few touch points between a company and its customers.
+Running into an old friend at the local coffee shop we got to talking, he had a good reason as to why this might be (he’s a pro at SEO Heroes Bangkok Co., LTD).
+In the era of advertising when the most famous taglines showed up, there were relatively few touch points between a company and its customers.
 Print ads, TV ads, in-store displays, radio spots – that was it.
 Now, in the age of content marketing, social media, and transparency, taglines are just one part of hundreds of communications pieces between the company and its customers.

 On top of that, companies are offering more and more products that are hard to unite under one tagline.
 Years ago, Panasonic touted its innovative audio and television equipment with the clever tagline, Just Slightly Ahead of OurTime.
 Today, Panasonic makes some advanced equipment, but it also makes steam irons, electric shavers, vacuum cleaners and microwaves – not exactly products on the cutting edge of technology.